SS5081 - Education: Experiential Learning (2019/20)

 On successful completion of this module students will be able to:

-1. Undertake work experience and meet the particular individual criteria set out in the learning contract (agreed by placement provider, lecturer and student);
+1. Undertake work experience and meet the particular individual criteria set out in the learning contract (agreed by placement provider or peer, lecturer and student);

 2. Identify the associations between university studies and the workplace environment;

-3. Illustrate how the work-based learning experience can strengthen, alter or provide an enhanced way of understanding of educational practice, policy and theory;
+3. Illustrate how the work-based learning or peer mentoring experience can strengthen, alter or provide an enhanced way of understanding of educational practice, policy and theory;

-1. Students design and submit a learning contract outlining their goals for the work experience, which is approved by the placement provider and the lecturer.
+1. Students design and submit a learning contract outlining their goals for the work experience, which is approved by the placement provider or student peer and the lecturer.

-3. On completion of the work experience the placement provider writes a report, which students submit as evidence of successful completion of the work experience.
+2. On completion of the work experience the placement provider or student peer writes a report, which students submit as evidence of successful completion of the work experience.
 Submission of the report is required to pass the module but there is a 0% weighting.

 Bassot, B. (2015).
 The reflective practice guide: An interdisciplinary approach to critical reflection.
 London: Routledge.